mcjurij/mfm/Software_en.md

 ![Binge Watcher Follow Mode](photos/bwatcher_1.png "Binge Watcher Follow Mode")

 This screenshot shows the data from Counter 1: `meas_data_E661A4D41723262A_2023-09-27.txt` and `meas_sgfit_E661A4D41723262A_2023-09-27.txt`.
 You can see the effect of the Savitzky-Golay filter.
-In "Follow mode" the files are always read again by the mfm_server at the end and the graph is updated every second.
+In "Follow mode" the files from the mfm_server are always read again at the end and the graph is updated every second.
 The follow mode can be recognized by the box with the value and the arrow pointing to the right y-axis (called AxisTag in the source code).

 ![Binge Watcher Follow Mode](photos/bwatcher_2.png "Binge Watcher Follow Mode")